 Heal the Bay’s Programs Department is looking for an organized and highly self- motivated individual to work closely with the Internship Manager on our MPA Watch program.
 Candidates would ideally be interested in marine protected areas (MPAs), coastal conservation, fieldwork, have a science background, and be willing to commit to at least 20 hours/week for the summer, and 10 hours/week during the school year.
 Responsibilities would include but not limited to: performing beach surveys for our MPA Watch program, organizing MPA Watch program data, and assisting with development of program materials.

-Heal the Bay’s citizen science program, MPA Watch, involves conducting beach surveys of ocean uses.
+Heal the Bay’s community science program, MPA Watch, involves conducting beach surveys of ocean uses.
 This program is a great way to combine your love of the beach and ocean while collecting valuable scientific data.
 Interns and volunteers are trained to observe and collect unbiased data on coastal and marine resource use, which will provide important information to understand how people are using the newly established marine protected areas (MPAs), and to help inform MPA management.

 This internship is an excellent opportunity to gain valuable science and work experience in the non-profit environmental field.

 - Collection and organization of MPA Watch field data